Lantana1/ga-song-lyrics/README.md

   url char(4095)
 );

-CREATE TABLE IF NOT EXISTS no_songs ( fk_id integer NOT NULL, song_id integer PRIMARY KEY NOT NULL, song_title char(255),
+CREATE TABLE IF NOT EXISTS "no_songs" ( fk_id integer NOT NULL, song_id integer PRIMARY KEY NOT NULL, song_title char(255),